zenitsu0509/AI-Samvad/README.md

 - The API still works without keys; it will fall back to simple heuristics where possible.
 - Email sending is attempted only when SMTP is configured and a user email is known.
+- For question generation and evaluation, the backend tries Gemini first, then falls back to Groq.

 ### Run both apps